 Physical Address: 200 East Devalcourt Street, Lafayette, LA 70506

-The Reading Center in the College of Education is offering a comprehensive evaluation program in reading this spring semester.
+The Reading Center in the College of Education offers the two programs.

 Dr. Aeve Abington-Pitre, Director